 Further strengthening its team, Vertical Aerospace has appointed Eric Samson, formerly Vice President of Engineering and Head of the Design Organisation at Jet Aviation, as Head of Engineering to help Vertical move towards their vision of electric flight for everyone.

 Vertical is continuously proving itself to be a global pioneer in sustainable aviation technologies, as one of only a handful of companies to have flown and flight tested two full-scale all-electric vertical take-off and landing (eVTOL) prototypes with UK Civil Aviation Authority approval.
-The latest, Seraph, can carry 250kg and reach speeds of 80km/h.
+The latest, VA-X2, can carry 250kg and reach speeds of 80km/h.
 Development of Vertical’s next generation eVTOL is well underway and will soon be made public.
 At certification, the aircraft will be able to carry one pilot and four passengers, up to 100 miles at speeds of 150mph.
 Vertical is targeting certification and initial service operation in 2024.

 Eric will be responsible for continuing to build a world-class engineering and Design Organisation, establishing Vertical’s vision, defining and applying best practice processes and tools.
 Eric will be working closely with Tim Williams, recently appointed Chief Engineer, and Mike Gascoyne, CTO, by heading up the engineering function to prepare the way for our Design Organisation Approval (DOA) and to develop the technologies and capabilities that we need to develop the future aircraft.
 Eric will be crucial to ensure the correct competencies and industry-leading talent are aligned to develop, test and certify the most technologically advanced eVTOL and aircraft systems.